The arrangement of the upper teeth in humans. Features of the structure of teeth

 • premolars or small molars.

-For an average adult, the dental formula looks something like this: 87654321 | 12345678.
-The teeth are indicated by numbers - any healthy person must have one canine, 2 incisors, 3 molars on each side, 2 premolars on the upper and lower jaws.
-As a result the total number is 32 pieces.
+For an average adult, the dental formula looks something like this: 87654321|12345678.
+The numbers indicate teeth - any healthy person must have one canine, 2 incisors, 3 molars on each side, 2 premolars on the upper and lower jaw.
+As a result the total quantity is 32 pieces.

 Anatomical structure